 - Exit Sign

 An exit sign is a pictogram that forms part of the wayfinding features of a building, structure, ship or aircraft to direct building occupants via a path of travel to a nearest required exit and then on to the a discharge point.
 An exit sign can be passive (emits no light) or active (emits light).
-An active exit sign can be internally illuminated or photoluminescent.
+An exit sign can be internally illuminated or photoluminescent1.

 Part E4 or the Building Code of Australia, Volume One sets out the performance requirements (Part EP4.1 - Visibility in an emergency) and (EP4.2 - Identification of exits) that underpin the requirements for exit signs, also known as a direction sign or directional exit sign in buildings and structures.